tonym128/tonym128.github.io/_posts/2021-08-25-the-time-i-uploaded-3000-videos-to-youtube.md

 Electric cars have much lower life cycle emissions, new study confirms

 https://arstechnica.com/?p=1784275
-If you listen to electric vehicle naysayers, switching to EVs is pointless because even if the cars are vastly more efficient than ones that use internal combustion engines—and they are—that doesn't take into account the amount of carbon required to build and then scrap them.Advertisement Assuming the four regions stick to officially announced decarbonization programs, in 2030 the gap widens in favor of BEVs, even accounting for more efficient engine technologies and fuel production.
+If you listen to electric vehicle naysayers, switching to EVs is pointless because even if the cars are vastly more efficient than ones that use internal combustion engines—and they are—that doesn't take into account the amount of carbon required to build and then scrap them.
+Advertisement Assuming the four regions stick to officially announced decarbonization programs, in 2030 the gap widens in favor of BEVs, even accounting for more efficient engine technologies and fuel production.
 Found via Ars Technica RSS Feed : https://feeds.arstechnica.com/arstechnica/index
 Check it out for this and other awesome articles